jiseop-byeon/jiseop-byeon.github.io/_pages/research.md

 <hr style="border: none; border-top: 1px dashed #aaa; margin: 1.2em 0;">

   **Background:**
-  Global road traffic injuries remain one of the leading causes of death, with over 1.3 million fatalities each year (WHO, 2022).
-In particular, collisions between vehicles and vulnerable road users (VRUs) — such as pedestrians and cyclists — have increased with rising urban density (GHSA, 2024).
-Although autonomous and connected vehicles are being developed to enhance traffic safety, they often fail to communicate their intentions clearly to surrounding humans, which leads to trust and predictability issues in shared environments (Habibovic et al., 2018; Dey et al., 2020).
+  Global road traffic injuries remain one of the leading causes of death, with over 1.3 million fatalities each year [1].
+In particular, collisions between vehicles and vulnerable road users (VRUs) — such as pedestrians and cyclists — have increased with rising urban density [2].
+Although autonomous and connected vehicles are being developed to enhance traffic safety, they often fail to communicate their intentions clearly to surrounding humans, which leads to trust and predictability issues in shared environments [3], [4].

   **Problem:**
   Most existing external Human–Machine Interfaces (eHMI) focus on vehicle-to-pedestrian communication using displays or projections mounted on the vehicle body.
 However, these interfaces lack scalability, environmental awareness, and real-time adaptability, especially in dynamic or obstructed urban scenes (Carmona et al., 2021; Colley et al., 2020).
 As a result, pedestrians outside the direct line of sight or those distracted cannot receive timely safety cues.